aymenfurter/bicep-reviewer/README.md

 AZURE_SEARCH_INDEX="your-index-name"
 ```

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The rust code is licensed under the MIT License.

 ## 🙏 Acknowledgments